The Beast Below: Production

 Executive producer and head writer Steven Moffat wrote the episode as an introduction for Amy to the role of the Doctor's companion.
 The episode showcases her first adventure away from her home world and her first time in space.
 The climax of the episode, where the Doctor decides the best thing he can do is kill the Star Whale as painlessly as possible but Amy comes up with an alternative solution that is more humane, was designed to stand out in the Doctor's memory as a failure of a huge scale.
 It also reinforced the Doctor's need for a companion and showed how important Amy would be to him.

 "The Beast Below" was in the second production block of the series.
 The read-through for the episode took place 20 August 2009.
 Scenes set in Liz 10's Buckingham Palace were filmed at Margam Country Park, Port Talbot on a night shoot on 22 September 2009.
 The interior of the orangery was used as the Palace.
 The room in the Tower of London where the climax takes place was filmed at Neath Abbey.
 The industrial streets of Starship UK were filmed in a disused factory in Mamhilad, with the art department designing it in accordance with Moffat's specific description in the script.
-Gillan put in some of her own wonder at the set into Amy's actions when she admires the street for the first time.
+Gillan put some of her own wonder at the set into Amy's actions when she admires the street for the first time.

 The set for the whale's tongue was challenging for both the art department and the actors.
 With guidance from the stunt co-ordinator, Smith and Gillan were required to slide down a short slide before dropping six feet.
 Gillan stated that this was the "most bizarre" moment of filming for her.
 For the opening scene in which the Doctor holds Amy's ankle while she is suspended in space, Gillan was hoisted on wires above the TARDIS prop in front of a greenscreen while a wind machine created the effects of being in space.

-Both Sophie Okonedo and Terence Hardiman, who played Liz 10 and government head Hawthorne respectively, have had experience in Doctor Who related roles.
-Okonedo previously portrayed Alison Cheney, a companion of the alternate Ninth Doctor known as the Shalka Doctor in the online flash-animated serial Scream of the Shalka.
+Both Sophie Okonedo and Terrence Hardiman, who played Liz 10 and government head Hawthorne respectively, have had experience in Doctor Who related roles.
+Okonedo previously portrayed Alison Cheney, a companion of the alternate Ninth Doctor known as the Shalka Doctor in the online animated serial Scream of the Shalka.
 Hardiman later voiced King Sitric in the Big Finish audio play The Book of Kells.